Texas College of Osteopathic Medicine

 Each applicant will complete a series of questions (or stations) with a member of our campus community.
 The topics are based on an area of interest to the admissions committee and responses will help the committee better understand the applicant’s level of preparation for the medical profession.

-• At each station, applicants are given approximately two minutes to formulate a response to the question and up to six minutes of discussion with the interviewer.
+• At each station, applicants are given approximately one minute to formulate a response to the question and up to five minutes of discussion with the interviewer.
+The interviewer will post the prompt in to the chat and will read the prompt to you.

 • The questions themselves are designed to promote an active discussion between the applicant and the interviewer over a specific topic.